What is Cocaine Nose Collapse?

 These treatment plans aim to ensure that individuals dealing with co-occurring disorders are taught how to manage the symptoms of their mental illness and ensure no relapse.
 Along with teaching them techniques for achieving this goal, they are also assisted in reducing symptoms and triggers that will make them fall back into the self-destructive spiral.

-The treatment plan is designed by using multiple behavioral therapy interventions, counseling sessions, and medications to ensure a long-lasting recovery result.
-A variety of therapeutic methods are used, which include;
+The treatment plan uses multiple behavioral therapy interventions, counseling sessions, and medications to ensure a long-lasting recovery.
+A variety of therapeutic methods are used.

-Besides these therapies, individuals are treated for their substance use disorder alongside.
+Besides these therapies, individuals are treated for their substance use disorder.
 The following treatments are integrated into the plan;

 These treatment plans are quite diverse and are further personalized to fit the needs of each individual.
 By doing so, the permanent and long-lasting recovery of the client is guaranteed.